What is the cost of cloud computing?

-If the proper analysis is performed before a vendor or solution is chosen then the operating costs should typically be less, or at worst case the same as delivering a service internally.
-A key benefit being that typically an organisation will be gaining access to top-class infrastructure and systems without the associated capital expenditure, and without needing to hire, train and retain staff to manage such a high-level of infrastructure, business systems and security systems.
-There will obviously be ongoing operational costs from an internal perspective as the biggest mistake many organisations make is to think ‘it’s in the cloud I can forget that area of my infrastructure now’.
+If the proper analysis is performed before a vendor or solution is chosen, the operating costs should typically be less, or at worst case the same as delivering a service internally.
+But even if direct cost savings are minimal, you still gain access to top-class infrastructure and systems without the associated capital expenditure, and without needing to hire, train and retain staff to manage such a system.

 Where are the hidden costs likely to spring from?

-Misjudging the complexity and time involved in migration is usually the most costly mistakes.
+- Misjudging the complexity and time involved in migration.

 As always if you are undertaking any project of size then it’s all about the planning.
 If you don’t feel 100% comfortable then pick up the phone and get an expert in.
 Even if it’s just for a day to sanity check everything.
 Too many CIOs are too proud to have their judgement double-checked, and this can prove costly – in many ways.